-If you are looking for a fun way to learn maths you can’t get better than anything with food.
+If you are looking for a fun way to teach kids math you can’t get better than anything with food.
 Counting with sweets and making pizza fractions.
-They all make maths that bit tastier!
-We have been using Numicon with the girls and at school.
+They all make math that bit tastier!
+We have been using Numicon with my girls and at school.
 It is a really good resource for building an understanding of the number system and you can use it to solve lots of different maths problems.

 Form the ingredients into a dough.
 Leave to chill in the fridge.
 We left these overnight to make the next day at school and they worked brilliantly.